holadepo/docs/astro/data-lineage.md

 The **Issues** page identifies the following issues:

 - **Job Execution Issues**: A job execution issue occurs when a run emits an error that it did not successfully complete.
-This metric is only available for Deployments using Runtime 5.0.0+.
+This metric is only available for Deployments using Runtime 5.0.0 and later.
 - **Job Duration Issues**: A job duration issue occurs when a run's duration differs by more than three standard deviations from the average run time for that specific run.
 - **Data Quality Issues**: If you integrate with [Great Expectations](https://www.astronomer.io/guides/airflow-great-expectations/), an open source data quality tool, this metric will track issues generated by expectation quality checks for datasets.
 Use this tab to detect data quality failures that could indicate an upstream problem.

 ## View a summary of past runs

 By default, the **Lineage** page shows the last lineage graph you accessed.
 To view metrics about all of your runs and access lineage graphs, click **Runs** on the left sidebar.
 This page is structured similarly to the Airflow UI calendar view.
-It provides a list of your most recent runs, as well as a calendar that shows all runs over the last year.
+It provides a list of your most recent runs, as well as a calendar that shows all runs for the last year.

 ![Lineage summary page](/img/docs/lineage-explore.png)